Giovibg/Cyber-Dindarolo/README.md

 ## API Features

--Nobody which is not authenticated can't interact with the portal.
+- Nobody which is not authenticated can't interact with the portal.

--Authentication with JWT:
+- Authentication with JWT:
                 - register account posting username, email,password,confirm password at /jwt_auth/register/.
                 - login (if account available) posting username and password at: /api/token/.
 				- Both login and register returns an Access Token(valid for 5minutes) and a Refresh token(valid for 24h).